hansemro/hyak_docs_scripts/README.md

 HYAK Docs and Tutorials
 =======================

-This repository contains documentation and tutorials regarding HYAK and its usage.
+This repository contains scripts, documentation, and tutorials regarding HYAK and its usage.

 ## About HYAK